 If you do plan to rent a car in Buenos Aires, be sure that your hotel has parking, as finding a parking spot can be an exercise in frustration in the center of Buenos Aires, especially during the week.

-The general rule is you can throw them 50 pesos or, make like a local and tell them you have no change and you will give a tip when you return.
+The general rule is you can throw them some pesos for ‘insurance’ or, make like a local and tell them you have no change and promise you will give a tip when you return.

-• What type of cars are available to rent in Argentina?
+• What types of cars are available to rent in Argentina?

 Automatic transmission cars are rare in Argentina and will cost more as a result.